-In accordance with the Companies Law, in our Shareholders Annual General Meeting held on November 30, 2017, our shareholders approved payment to the Company's directors, including to Michael Federmann and David Federmann (who each may be considered a direct or indirect controlling shareholder of the Company), in accordance with maximum regulatory rates payable to External Directors under Israeli law for companies similarly classified based on their shareholding equity as well as reimbursement of expenses in accordance with Israeli law and the Company's procedures, which are also paid to the Company's External Directors.
-As a result, each of the Company's directors is and will be entitled to an annual fee of NIS 111,345 (equal to approximately \$1,198), which reflect the above mentioned fee levels, linked to the Israeli consumer price index.
+In accordance with the Compensation Policy and with the Israeli Companies Regulations (Relief from Related Parties' Transactions), 5760-2000, in meetings held on September 4, 2018, the Compensation Committee and the Board as a whole approved payment to the Company's directors, including to Michael Federmann and David Federmann (who each may be considered a direct or indirect controlling shareholder of the Company), in accordance with maximum regulatory rates payable to External Directors under Israeli law for companies similarly classified based on their shareholding equity, which rates are also paid to the Company's External Directors, as well as reimbursement of expenses in accordance with Israeli law and the Company's procedures, which are also paid to the Company's External Directors.
+As a result, each of the Company's directors is and will be entitled to an annual fee of NIS 111,115 (equal to approximately \$30,814) and a per meeting fee of NIS 4,275 (equal to approximately \$1,186), which reflect the above mentioned fee levels, linked to the Israeli consumer price index.

-(2)Phantom Bonus Retention Plan
+(2) 2012 Phantom Bonus Retention Plan